 - Demonstrate a high level of English proficiency (if applying for a GA position with teaching duties).

 Graduate assistants are awarded tuition waivers, but must pay the requisite student fees.
-To receive the tuition waiver, a GA Tuition Exemption Request Form must be submitted to the Office of Graduate Education, Spalding 354.
+To receive the tuition waiver, a GA Tuition Exemption Request Form must be submitted to the Graduate Division, Spalding 354.
 GAs also receive financial compensation and are paid in bi-monthly installments over a 12 month period.
-The BOR-approved pay schedule and additional information on compensation is available on the Graduate Division website.
+The BOR-approved pay schedule and additional information on compensation is available on the Graduate Division's Graduate Assistants webpage.

 The maximum course load for GAs is 9 credit hours.
-To enroll in more than 9 credits, the Graduate Assistant Petition to Enroll in More Than 9 Credits must be completed and submitted to the Office of Graduate Education, Spalding 354.
+To enroll in more than 9 credits, the Graduate Assistant Petition to Enroll in More Than 9 Credits must be completed and submitted to the Graduate Division, Spalding 354.

 Reappointment is conditional on continued eligibility and satisfactory performance as a GA.
 Assistantships may be terminated prior to the end of the appointment period due to the GA’s inability to complete assigned tasks, misconduct, failure to meet the requirements listed above, lack of funding, or by mutual consent.
 GAs who resign prior to serving a minimum of three-quarters of a semester are liable for repayment of the tuition exemption.